Home » Rome »

 If you can’t make it in the morning, the next best time to visit Sistine Chapel is in the late afternoon – between 1.30 and 3.30 pm.

-During both these periods, visitors will be crowding the Vatican Museum, and the Chapel will be relatively less crowded.
+During both these periods, visitors will crowd the Vatican Museum, and the Chapel will be relatively less crowded.

-Booking your tickets online helps in timing your visit better because you don’t waste your time standing in lines.
+Booking your tickets online helps you time your visit better so you don’t waste time standing in line.

 Back to Top